 - a discovery assessment that is raised after the enquiry window has closed.
 This is a separate assessment to recover the tax and does not change the claim itself

-- A supplementary claim made under section 42(9) TMA 1970.
+- a supplementary claim made under S42(9).
 These supplementary claims are made to correct an error or mistake and must be made within the time limit allowed for making the original claim.
 Similar to the discovery assessment, they do not change the original claim and are treated as a second claim.

-So, a claim will normally become final when it is no longer possible to amend it or enquire into it, that is unless there is
+So, a claim will normally become final when it is no longer possible to amend it or enquire into it unless there is

 - an error with the original claim is established.

-For SA customers who are required to file the return by the normal filing date, that will mean the claim will typically become final on the first anniversary of 31 January following the end of the year of assessment (22 months).
+For SA customers who are required to file the return by the normal filing date, the claim will typically become final on the first anniversary of 31 January following the end of the year of assessment (22 months).

-However, the vast majority of customers paying tax via PAYE do not get SA tax returns.
-Despite this they too will get finality at the 22-month point for in-year claims.
+The vast majority of customers paying tax through PAYE do not get SA tax returns.
+Despite this they too will get finality at the 22 month point for in-year claims.
 But, as the law stands

 - other claims carried forward automatically, or

-- put in into the code number before the start of the tax year on the basis of preliminary information given by the taxpayer
+- put into the PAYE code number before the start of the tax year on the basis of preliminary information given by the taxpayer

 This position will continue to apply where